vocal cords

 Read More »

-Keratinizing squamous dysplasia of the larynx
+Your pathology report for keratinizing squamous dysplasia of the larynx

-Keratinizing squamous dysplasia of the larynx is a precancerous disease involving the tissue on the inside surface of the larynx.
-This condition is considered a precancerous disease because it can over time turn into a type of laryngeal cancer called squamous cell carcinoma.
+Keratinizing squamous dysplasia of the larynx is a precancerous condition affecting the tissue on the inner surface of the larynx.
+This condition is considered a precancerous disease because it can, over time, turn into a type of laryngeal cancer called squamous cell carcinoma.
 Pathologists divide keratinizing squamous dysplasia into three grades – mild, moderate, and …

 Read More »